JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ### UtilityAIAgent

 This is the main node that is used to manage the UtilityAI.
-A UtilityAIAgent node represents an AI entity that can reason based in `sensor` input and then choose `behaviours` to react to the sensor input.
+A UtilityAIAgent node represents an AI entity that can reason based in `sensor` input and then choose `behaviours` to react to the sensor input based on scores that are calculated with `considerations`. `Behaviours` can contain optional `actions` that allow reuse of action logic.

+There are two methods that are used to update the AI Agent:
+ * `evaluate_options(delta)` is used to choose a `behaviour`
+ * `update_current_behaviour()` is used to step `actions` of a `behaviour`

+Utility AI systems can be susceptile to *oscillation*, which means that two or more evaluated options get the highest score and the system ends up switching several times between the options.
+The `current_behaviour_bias` property in the AI Agent can be used to add some bias towards the currently selected behaviour, which will decrease the chances of oscillation.
+In a sense the AI Agent is "more determined" to continue with the currently selected behaviour.

 #### Properties